 Robert Burns, Sir Walter Scott, and Robert Louis Stevenson

-These narrow passageways called closes are everywhere.
+These narrow passageways called closes are everywhere off the Royal Mile.
 Some of them go all the way through.
 Some of them are dead ends.
 Some have a garden.
 Some have a steep stair case.
 Each one is unique.

 Fleshmarket Close.
 Halfway House, is the smallest pub in Edinburgh, on the right.